-- The student is not being paid to do work that requires at least an LSW. - The student's field placement will be supervised by someone other than their employment supervisor. - Prior to the field placement start date, the student will complete a Learning Plan and review with their employer/field agency to ensure open communication if the employment or field placement are disrupted for any reason. - If the student is terminated from their employment position during the field placement semester, this may have direct consequences for continuing in the field placement. - The agency and Field Instructor must meet all other criteria for selection as a field agency.
+- The student is not being paid to do work that requires at least an LSW. - The student's field placement will be supervised by someone other than their employment supervisor. - Prior to the field placement start date, the student will complete a Learning Agreement and review with their employer/field agency to ensure open communication if the employment or field placement are disrupted for any reason.
+The Plan will be submitted for review/approval to the Field Director. - If the student is terminated from their employment position during the field placement semester, this may have direct consequences for continuing in the field placement. - The agency and Field Instructor must meet all other criteria for selection as a field agency.